agusgenuine/Subtitle-Manager-Uploader/README.md

 # Subtitle-Manager and Uploader

-A tool for uploading subtitles and managing them at one place
+## Description
+A tool for uploading subtitles and managing them at one place.
+Having porblem to fing site to host your subtitles for movie or serie.
+Not to worry now.
+This script will allow you to host all subtitles at one place.
+Just download subtitle you want, go the subtitle manager & uploader, upload your .srt file.
+It will give .srt link.
+Place it in your video player.
+Tada!

+## Requirements
+1. Access to server root.
+2. That's it.

+## Features

+1. CDN Enabled.
+2. Super Fast.
+3. Attractive Panel.
+4. Never Die Link.
+4. Login Panel for security.
+5. Super Simple
+6. Noob Ready

 ## Installation
 1. Download the zip file.